flavieq88/fullstack_course/submissions/part0/part0exercise4.md

+0.4: New note diagram

-This is my sequence diagram for when a new note is submitted on the page https://studies.cs.helsinki.fi/exampleapp/notes:
+This is my sequence diagram for when a new note is submitted on the page https://studies.cs.helsinki.fi/exampleapp/notes :

 ```mermaid